updated 22 Aug 2014

 Practice Ethical Hunting and Harvesting, and Consider Growing Your Own

-This article is an excerpt from “Sustainable Ginseng”, a small information-packed book by Madison Woods.
-Through their company Wild Ozark™LLC, Madison and her husband Robert encourages people to conserve our wild ginseng.
+This article is an adapted excerpt from “Sustainable Ginseng”, a small information-packed book by Madison Woods.
+Through their company Wild Ozark™LLC, Madison and her husband Robert encourage people to conserve our wild ginseng.
 When we grow ginseng from seeds and leave it alone to grow naturally, the root is indistinguishable from true wild.
 This is called “virtually wild” or “wild-simulated” and it is a sustainable way to generate a profit from the plant while enabling the wild plant to recover from over-harvesting and habitat loss.
+This post is a FREE downloadable article in our online catalog at http://shop.WildOzark.com.

 Curious about how ginseng looks when it first comes up from the ground in early spring?